Fertilizing Aquarium Plants: A Beginner's Guide

 Why Fertilize?

-Aquarium plants are living organisms that require nutrients to grow.
-In nature, plants obtain these substances from the soil, water, and organic matter.
-In an aquarium, these sources are limited – especially in a new, clean aquarium.
+Aquarium plants are living organisms that need nutrients to grow.
+In nature, plants get these substances from the soil, water, and organic matter.
+In an aquarium, these sources are limited - especially in a new, clean aquarium.

 Without fertilization, plants grow slowly, leaves turn yellow or transparent, and algae take over.
-With proper fertilization, plants grow quickly, healthily, and lushly – and they keep algae in check.
+With proper fertilization, plants grow quickly, healthily, and luxuriantly - and keep algae in check.

 Good news for beginners: fertilizing is simpler than it sounds.
 In this article, we explain everything you need to know.